Representing You At The EEOC Hearing

 Finally, our lawyers will try your case before the judge.
 This usually involves producing exhibits and examining and cross-examining witnesses.

 If the agency loses the case, it may file an appeal.
 If so, we can represent you through all stages of the appeal process as well.
 Likewise, if your case is initially unsuccessful, we can seek to appeal that decision.
-The process can be long and tedious, but you can count on P&K to provide you with the best possible chance of success.
+The process can be long and tedious, but you can count on us to provide you with the best possible chance of success.

 Not Just Any Employment Lawyer Will Do — Federal-Sector Experience Is Critical